 What is Bokashi?

-At 'Pickled' we make it easier to compost all food using a system that ferments or 'pickles' scraps - commonly known as Bokashi.
+At Pickled, we make it easy to compost all food scraps using a simple fermentation system known as Bokashi — a Japanese term meaning ‘fermented organic waste.’

-Why does this matter?
-Nearly half of household food waste (48%) includes items that are tricky to compost—think bones, shells, banana skins, and expired food.
-These scraps often create odors, attract pests, and take ages to break down in standard compost piles.
-Instead of sending them to landfill, where they release methane, Bokashi ‘pre-digests’ them, making nutrients more readily available for soil and plants.
+Nearly half of household food waste (48%) includes items that are tricky to compost — think bones, shells, baked goods, and cooked/raw expired food.
+These scraps often create odours, attract pests, and take ages to break down in standard compost piles.

-By embracing Bokashi, we can close the loop on food waste, enrich our soil faster, and grow more nutritious food.
+By embracing Bokashi, we can close the loop on food waste, enrich soil faster, and grow more nutritious food.

 How to Bokashi or 'pickle' food